So, What Do You Look Like Online?

 To me, there is little joy in reading a blog post or website that looks like it was put together by someone who’s barely literate.
 But there is also little joy in reading sterile, obsessively perfect websites and blog posts.
 A little imperfection, I feel, is a bit of letting the ole personality creep in there.
 Genuineness – isn’t that what the whole Social Media experience is supposed to be about, anyway?

 I refuse to believe – I hope and I pray – that a bit of individuality never cost me potential jobs or the company potential clients.
-And if it is, then that saddens me, to feel that, perhaps, there is a lot of lip service being paid to the genuineness of Social Media but, when the chips are down, it’s just the same ole, same ole.
+And if it is, then that saddens me, to feel that, perhaps, people are paying a lot of lip service to the genuineness of Social Media but, when the chips are down, it’s just the same ole, same ole.

 Genuineness is great.
 One you can fake that, you’ve got it made?
-Gawd, please, say it ain’t so.
+Please, say it ain’t so.